I often tweet thoughts. Here is a collection on various topics.

 Wealth is the ability to have what you want.

-Thievery aside, the only way to gain wealth is by making others wealthier too.
+Excepting thievery, the only way to gain wealth is by making others wealthier too.

 Work creates wealth.
 Trade creates wealth.
 Innovation creates wealth exponentially.